-Avoid itching, or picking around the injection site.
+Avoid itching or picking near the injection site.

-Avoid applying intense heat to the treated area, that includes hot tubs, saunas, sunbathing or tanning.
+Avoid applying intense heat to the procedure area, including hot tubs, saunas, sunbathing or tanning.

-Don’t drink alcohol the day of treatment, and try to avoid it for 2 days after.
+Please don't drink alcohol on the day of treatment, and try to avoid it for two days.

-Avoid exercising for 2 days or until swelling subsides.
+Avoid exercising for two days or until the swelling subsides.

 Filler treatment sessions may cause some symptoms right after each procedure.
-The following symptoms are normal and temporary, typically lasting up to 3 days after the procedure:
+The following symptoms are typical and temporary, typically lasting up to 3 days after the procedure:

-Due to the large number of dermatological clinics and doctors offering dermal fillers, patients are advised to take extra care in choosing the doctor they will work with.
-There is a risk that the fillers used are not included in those approved by the U.S. FDA, and this exposes the patient to the possibility of uncontrolled adverse reactions.
+Due to many dermatological clinics and doctors offering dermal fillers, patients are advised to take extra care choosing the doctor they will work with.
+In addition, there is a risk that the fillers used are not included in those approved by the U.S. FDA, and this exposes the patient to the possibility of uncontrolled adverse reactions.

 The cost of Dermal Fillers varies from ₹ 15,000 to ₹ 27,000 per 1 ml in Lucknow, India.